sanchit-gandhi/whisper-mqa/README.md

 $$ \Theta \left(\frac{1}{d} + \frac{n}{dh} + \frac{1}{b}\right)$$

-Thus, we have reduced the sequence length : model dim term by a factor of $h$.
-However, since we have small sequence lengths and this term was already small, the offensive still comes from $1/b$, and so we expect that our ratio is still dominated by the batch size.
+We have reduced the $n / d$ (sequence length : model dim) term by a factor of $h$.
+However, since we have small sequence lengths, this term was already small.
+Thus, the offensive still comes from $1/b$, and so we expect that our ratio is still dominated by the batch size $b$.